quintel/documentation/general/nomenclature.md

 The rules for interaction between the stakeholders that form an energy chain.

 ## Merit
 The [Merit module](https://github.com/quintel/merit) is a calculation module developed by Quintel Intelligence which can run in stand-alone mode or coupled to the ETM.
-It can be used for time-resolved calculations to match supply and demand.
+It can be used for time-resolved calculations to match supply and demand and flexibility options like battery storage.
 At the heart of this calculation lies the ordering of dispatchable power plants according to their marginal cost, the *merit order*.

 ## National Scenario
 An ETM scenario which is used as a reference for the local scenario and represents the 'normal situation'.